microsoft/sql-server-language-extensions/README.md

 # Getting Started
 Overview:
 The directory \extension-host\ contains the extension API, while \language-extensions\ contains all of the extensions (i.e. language-extensions\java).
-All the scripts to trigger the builds of all extensions are in their respective build\scripts folders (i.e. language-extensions\java\build). gtest is added as a nuget package restored in packages\Microsoft.googletest.v140.windesktop.msvcstl.static.rt-static.1.8.0 Sample test using gtest framework is in \test\ (i.e. \test\gtest).

-# Build and Test
+# Build
 Each extension should contain its own building process.
+All the scripts to trigger the build of an extension should be located in its respective build\scripts folders (i.e. language-extensions\java\build).

 Java Extension:
 There are multiple ways to build the Java Extension.